ElizaCalmau/books-dashboard-app/README.md

 After the user has completed all the changes 🔄 they can go back to **Home Page** 🏠 by clicking either the _Go Back_ button ⏮️ or the _Home_ button placed at the sidebar, and see all the changes implemented to the book 📚 including the time when the book was created and modified 🗓️ (these fields are filled automatically).

+### About Page
+**The About Page** provides comprehensive information regarding the project's structure and the technologies utilized.

+### Contacts Page
+**The Contacts Page** The Contacts Page offers details about the project's author and includes links for contacting them.

 ## Design

 The design of this application is fully responsive 📱💻